-Owning your own home is a wonderful thing, but with it comes the responsibility of looking after the property in order to ensure that the money you've invested isn't thrown away.
-Houses require a lot of time and money to keep them in good condition, but this is money well spent - since it is far more expensive to replace items than it is to maintain them.
+Owning your own home is a great privilege, but with it comes the responsibility of looking after the property in order to protect your investment and ensure that it isn't wasted.
+Houses require a lot of time and money to keep them in good condition, but it's worth it in the long run, because replacing items is far more expensive than taking good care of them.